 This bold blue reservoir is tucked right between the Ten Mile and Gore Mountain ranges.
 It’s a vast lake, and with the peaks topping around it out at 14,000 feet, there are so many photo opportunities in this area it always makes my photographer heart pitter-patter a bit!
 We can hike in a bit if you want to find a secluded place, or you can also take advantage of the boat rentals and get hitched on the water with a mountain view.

-WHERE TO CELEBRATE AFTER YOUR BRECKENRIDGE ELOPEMENT
+CELEBRATE WITH GOOD EATS AFTER YOUR BRECKENRIDGE ELOPEMENT

 After we take some fantastic photos of your day, it’s time to celebrate!
 Some couples will elect to bring in a private chef right to their AirBnB, which can really keep the intimate vibe going.
 You can even indulge in hiring a small waitstaff who will serve and clean up!

 NEED MORE HELP PLANNING YOUR BRECKENRIDGE ELOPEMENT?

 I’ve put together a comprehensive guide of all the information you will need to know more about Colorado Elopements here.
 It goes over everything from how to plan, where to get hitched, and everything you need to know about eloping here.
 Check it out, and then let’s talk about your plans!

 My name is Sean, and I can’t wait to help create your Breckenridge elopement!
 I’m a Colorado-based free spirit who has dedicated my life to exploring this wild world and connecting to the people in it.